Pairag platform

 Consistent flows across clients

-Sign up on the site, collaborate in the app
+Sign up on the site, match tasks and teammates in the app

 FAQ